chris-malloy/video-player/README.md

 ### Acknowledgements

 Stephen Grider, thank you for your course.
 It was a great way to take my React knowledge to the next level.
+I'm looking forward to the rest of the course.